mdanter/jboss-configuration-kits/brms531oneap620/jboss-eap-6.2/docs/NarneInstructions.md

 + Configure LDAP

  BRMS requires access to itself through a username and password.
-This has bee configured in the following two files to use the credentials `admin/getredhat1!`.
+This has been configured in the following two files to use the credentials `admin/getredhat1!`.
 When configuring BRMS for LDAP ensure that there is a user with these credentials, or use JAAS login-module chaining for the `brms` realm.
 When the credentials are changed you must also edit the following two files otherwise the BPM designer will error out, and the BPM central console will not function.
  ```
  jboss-eap-6.2/standalone/deployments/designer.war/profiles/jbpm.xml
  jboss-eap-6.2/stadnalone/deployments/business-central-server.war/WEB-INF/classes/jbpm.console.properties